Life after Covid-19: What Germany tells us about tourism recovery

 - Now is the time to ramp up your brand-building efforts, so that when demand returns, you are well placed to capitalise

 - Consider flexible cancellation and flexible ticketing options for nervous consumers.
 Stimulate demand with price reductions and special offers

 - Use local in-market experts to get on-the-ground insights to guide your strategy in target markets

 The tentative beginnings of tourism recovery in Germany show green shoots for the future.
 To find out how Oban can help you navigate this new normal, please get in touch.

-To read our sector briefing on the future of travel in a post-Covid world, click here.
+To read our sector briefing on the future of travel in a post-Covid world, click here to request your download.